otto-de-legacy/rx-composer/doc/CONTRIBUTING.md

 ### Maintain the CHANGELOG.md

 Add all noticeable changes to the [CHANGELOG.md](CHANGELOG.md).
-To ensure a unified view to the changes please format the [CHANGELOG.md](CHANGELOG.md) as done [in this example](https://github.com/skywinder/github-changelog-generator/blob/master/CHANGELOG.md).
+To ensure a unified view to the changes please format it as [in this example](https://github.com/skywinder/github-changelog-generator/blob/master/CHANGELOG.md).

 ### Create a pull request